powerhouse-inc/powerhouse-docs/docs/connect/02-Tutorials/ToDoList/SetupBuilderEnvironment.md

 git --version
 ```

 You should see version numbers displayed for all commands.
-You're now ready to start building your ToDoList Document Model!
+You're now ready to start building your first Document Model!